-Switching from an uncertified wood stove or a fireplace to a U.S. EPA certified wood stove reduces GHG emissions as certified stoves are cleaner burning and more energy efficient.
-Design features in newer wood stoves promote more complete combustion, reducing emissions of methane, a GHG pollutant.
-They also typically use a third less wood to produce the same amount of heat as an uncertified stove.
-A one-third reduction in wood burning will further reduce GHG emissions by approximately the same amount.
-Switching from an uncertified wood stove to a natural gas, propane, or electric heater will typically reduce GHG emissions.
+Switching from an uncertified wood stove or a fireplace to a U.S. EPA certified pellet stove or eligible wood stove reduces GHG emissions as these stoves are cleaner burning and more energy efficient.
+Design features in newer pellet stoves and wood stoves promote more complete combustion, reducing emissions of methane, a GHG pollutant.22 They also typically use significantly less fuel to produce the same amount of heat as an uncertified stove.23 This reduction in fuel use will further reduce GHG emissions by a similar amount.
+Switching from an uncertified wood stove to an electric stove heater or electric heat pump will also typically reduce GHG emissions.
 In the absence of a mechanism to verify that the wood burned in an Applicant's primary heating device is waste material harvested pursuant to an approved timber management plan prepared in accordance with the Z'berg-Nejedly Forest Practice Act of 1973 or other locally or nationally approved plan and harvested for the purpose of forest fire fuel reduction or forest stand improvement, biogenic CO2 is included in the calculation of GHG benefits for these devices.